hlstudio/bigdesk/README.md

 	Click the extension icon in the toolbar of your web browser.

-	Note that you don¡¯t need to enable CORS with this method.
+	Note that you donÂ¡Â¯t need to enable CORS with this method.

 	Test on Chrome 75.x and Opera 67